An $\mathcal{O}(\log N)$ Time Algorithm for the Generalized Egg Dropping Problem: Introduction

 A known combinatorial improvement relies on modeling the maximum threshold height $E(T, K)$ coverable by $T$ tests and $K$ items as a partial sum of the $T$-th row of Pascal's triangle \cite{boardman2004egg, konhauser1996which}.
 By combining this parameterization with a discrete binary search, the previous state-of-the-art yields an $\mathcal{O}(K \log N)$ time algorithm \cite{wills2009connections}.

-In this letter, we introduce a bounded algebraic approach that completely circumvents the sequential combinatorial bottlenecks, mathematically isolating the optimal threshold in bounded $\mathcal{O}(\log N)$ time.
-To summarize, our primary contributions are: \begin{itemize}[noitemsep, topsep=4pt] \item A scalar bounding technique with a self-contained proof establishing a self-balancing $\mathcal{O}(\log N)$ search envelope. \item A structural state-update sequence leveraging reverse parity to compute the exact minimum threshold iteratively. \item An $\mathcal{O}(1)$ space algebraic formulation to dynamically reconstruct the optimal testing policy, summarized alongside algorithm complexities in Table \ref{tab:complexity}. \end{itemize}
+We introduce a bounded algebraic approach that circumvents the sequential combinatorial bottlenecks, isolating the optimal threshold in bounded $\mathcal{O}(\log N)$ time.
+In addition to the multiplier-search algorithm, we prove a second structural result showing that the optimum is confined to a radius of $K$ around $(N \cdot K!)^{1/K}$.
+This confinement can be implemented as an analytic algorithm: compute the integer floor of this $K$-th root, initialize near the lower edge of the resulting window, and traverse only the local interval using the same incremental identities.
+To summarize, our primary contributions are: \begin{itemize}[noitemsep, topsep=4pt] \item A scalar bounding technique with a self-contained proof establishing a self-balancing $\mathcal{O}(\log N)$ search envelope. \item A structural state-update sequence leveraging reverse parity to compute the exact minimum threshold iteratively. \item A confinement lemma showing that a direct analytic implementation can recover $T^*$ by checking only a radius-$K$ interval around $(N \cdot K!)^{1/K}$, once the integer root is available. \item An $\mathcal{O}(1)$ space algebraic formulation to dynamically reconstruct the optimal testing policy, summarized alongside algorithm complexities in Table \ref{tab:complexity}. \end{itemize}